Expressivity of Spiking Neural Networks: Proofs

 \subsection{Spiking neural network calculus}

-It can be observed from Remark \ref{remark:encoding} that both inputs and outputs of SNNs are encoded in a unified format.
-This characteristic is crucial for concatenating/parallelizing two spiking network architectures that further enable us to attain compositions/parallelizations of network realizations.
+It can be observed from Definition \ref{definition:encoding} that both inputs and outputs of LSNNs are encoded in a unified format.
+This characteristic is crucial for concatenating/parallelizing two spiking network architectures that further enable us to attain compositions of network realizations.